 If you’d like to learn how to get rid of or prevent canna lily leaf rollers, I have a great guide for growing lilies and treating this problem.

-Then there’s always that tall stalk that falls over and breaks just as it’s reaching its peak bloom.
+Then there’s always that tall flower stalk that falls over and breaks just as it’s reaching its peak bloom.

 Plant Them Close together